Mentor for Work-Study Students: Training to Provide Better Guidance – A Meeting with the Trainers

 The mentor plays a key role in supervising the work-study student.

-Given the importance of this role and the responsibilities it entails, it is absolutely essential that the mentor be a volunteer rather than an appointed individual.
-The level of commitment will be entirely different if the mentorship is imposed by the organization.
+Given the importance of this role and the responsibilities that come with it, it is absolutely essential that the mentor be a volunteer rather than someone who is appointed.
+The level of commitment will be completely different if the mentorship is imposed by the organization.

 "To inspire others, you have to be inspired yourself!"